gabeklein/entangled-io/README.md

 import Interface from '@entangled/express';

-/* Define your functions to do or return whatever you like. */
+/* Define functions to do or return whatever you like. */

 async function sayHi(name = "World"){
   return `Hello ${name}!`